 Sea Princess Motel offers comfortably furnished accommodations teeming with convenient facilities located close to the airport, suitable for travellers in this side of Israel.
 Tourists at this...
 More

-Luxury Suites Complex "Rich Luxury Suites" located about a 10 minute walk from the nearest coast of Eilat, shopping and entertainment centers.
-Complex bargain hosting pampering without...
+Check in time at our apartment complex "Rich Luxury Suites" is from 15:00 to 21:00.
+Luxury Suites Complex "Rich Luxury Suites" located about a 10 minute walk from the nearest...
 More

 Explore this Israel's resort city at the northern edge of Red Sea and book a stay at the modern retreat Nova Like Hotel, set close to the airport and go-to points of interest in the area.
 A trip to...
 More